max-kamps/jpd-breader/README.md

 ## Current Limitations

+-   MAJOR BUG: Changes the text by deleting conjugations from words without kanji.
 -   Always adds furigana
 -   Overwrites existing furigana (including gikun)
--   Probably has many bugs
+-   Probably has many other bugs (take a look at the issues tab)

 ## Ongoing Work

 -   Add customization options for furigana
--   Add Wikipedia integration
+-   Add Mokuro and Wikipedia integration
 -   Make the UI nicer (particularly the mining dialog)
 -   Make it work with a non-persistent background page
 -   Add customization menus that don't require entering custom CSS directly